Travis Scott Ridicules Tyga Over Pathetic Kylie Jenner Diss Track: Feud Erupts Between Rappers?

 Tyga reportedly had a friend record him as he rapped over an instrumental beat in the studio — the footage was later posted online and it didn’t take long for fans to comprehend that the person the 27-year-old is talking about seems to be Kylie.

-“F**k her like there’s ten of me/ I got a dope boy’s tenacity/ Cocky like I got ten keys, a million racks in me/ Uh, super freak in my passenger / If I hang up, she call right back to me,” the father of King Cairo is heard rapping, according to Heavy, strongly implying references to his ex-girlfriend.
+“F**k her like there’s ten of me/ I got a dope boy’s tenacity/ Cocky like I got ten keys, a million racks in me/ Uh, super freak in my passenger / If I hang up, she call right back to me,” the father-of-one is heard rapping, according to Heavy, strongly implying references to his ex-girlfriend.

 It seems that Travis Scott was far from impressed with the lyrical content his girlfriend’s former lover was able to come up with.
 The supposed fact that the “Rack City” star would take aim at Jenner in a form of a diss song is pathetic in itself, a source tells Hollywood Life.

-Travis Scott couldn’t care less about the song, but he thinks it’s not only garbage, he also wishes that Kylie’s ex-boyfriend would simply move on with his life and not use their split as a way to attract more attention to himself by writing bad songs about the socialite.
+Travis Scott couldn’t care less about the song but he thinks it’s not only garbage, he also wishes that Kylie’s ex-boyfriend would simply move on with his life and not use their split as a way to attract more attention to himself by writing bad songs about the socialite.

 Travis Scott has been seeing the TV star for several weeks now, and from what sources have said, their relationship couldn’t be going better.
 But, of course, when things like Tyga’s diss tracks are surfacing online, it’s sure to bother the couple in some sort of way because it shows that the “Faded” star hasn’t moved on like Kylie has.